pierremrtn/state_machine_bloc/packages/state_machine_bloc/README.md

 </p>
 <p align="center">⚠️ state_machine_bloc is not an official bloc package ⚠️</p>

-state_machine_bloc is an extension to the bloc state management library which provide a utility class to create blocs that behave like finite state machines.
+state_machine_bloc is an extension to the bloc state management library which provide a `StateMachine` utility class to create finite-states machines based blocs.
 Event routing and filtering are done under the hood for you so you can focus on building state machine logic.

 This package uses a flexible declarative API to conveniently describe simple to complex state machines.